didiersmith/steve/chapters/the-weapons-development-program.md

 Vincent laughed.
 "Classic!
 I haven't seen one of those in years.
 Terrible choice for a seafaring vessel.
 Ask me how I know."

 "Shall we say hi?"
-Xavier asked instead.
+Xavier asked.

 "Sure!
 We can ask them what museum they dug it out of.
 Bet they're puking their guts out."